 - Rhyming – Research shows that children who can understand about rhyming words have a head start in learning to read and write

-- Letter skills – As well as looking at letters, children need to learn what sounds the letters can make
+- Alphabetic Skills – As well as looking at letters, children need to learn what sounds the letters can make

 - Motor Skills – since reading and writing are best taught together, pencil control is important